newwayland/blog/content/post/comparing-post-keynesianism-and-mmt/index.md

 title: "MMT and Post-Keynesian Economics: A New Paper on Ontological Differences"
 date: 2025-07-08T12:25:13+01:00
 summary: "Our new paper explores the fundamental disagreements between Modern Monetary Theory and Post-Keynesian economics, arguing they stem from deep-seated ontological differences"
-tags: [ "MMT", "Post-Keynesian Economics", "Ontology", "Economic Sociology", "Job Guarantee", "Consolidated Accounting", "Interest Rates", "Exchange Rates", "Heterodox Economics" ]
+tags: [ "mmt", "jg", "Post-Keynesian Economics", "Ontology", "Economic Sociology", "Consolidated Accounting", "Interest Rates", "Exchange Rates", "Heterodox Economics" ]
 params:
   citation:
     title: "Comparing Post-Keynesianism and Modern Monetary Theory: The Importance of Ontology and Sociology"